-White dogtooth violet is normally planted from small corms (shaped like a dog's tooth) in the fall.
-It can take as much as six years for new plants to reach flowering maturity.
+White trout lily is planted from small corms in the fall.
+It can take as long as six years for new plants to reach flowering maturity.

 |Common Name||White trout lily, white dogtooth lily, adder's tongue|